The Ultimate Guide To Sneakers

 While the name suggests they were originally designed for the court, rubber-soled tennis shoes were first found in the kit bags of 19th-century British Navy seamen.
 They wore the shoes to prevent keeling over on slippery, see-sawing decks.
 The British aristocracy – no strangers to maritime exploits themselves – began to wear the shoes during tennis games due to their excellent traction, and the name stuck.

 With their sleek, elegant profile and ability to pair with casual and dressy looks, tennis shoes have become the bread and butter of the modern sneaker offering.
-And while every brand worth its salt has its own take on the ageless design, adidas produce some of the most classic styles, including Stan Smiths, which first appeared with that name in 1971, and Sambas, which despite being designed for the football pitch rather than the court (way back in the late 1940s, in fact), still fall under this category and are one of the most popular everyday sneakers today.
+And while every brand worth its salt has its own take on the ageless design, adidas produces some of the most classic styles, including the Stan Smith, which first appeared with that name in 1973.

-In many ways, the popularity of this hallmark design paved the way for brands such as Common Projects, who have reinterpreted the style for 21st-century tastes, garnering a loyal following in the process.
-Whether you opt for box-fresh white or classic black, the inherently fuss-free slickness of tennis shoes makes them work seamlessly with whatever else you’ve got on – everything from polos and chino shorts in summer or woollen trousers and chunky knitwear on cooler days.
+In many ways, the popularity of this hallmark design paved the way for brands such as Common Projects, SAINT LAURENT and TOM FORD, who have reinterpreted the style for 21st-century tastes, garnering a loyal following in the process.
+Whether you opt for box-fresh white or classic black, the inherently fuss-free slickness of tennis shoes makes them work seamlessly with whatever else you’ve got on – everything from polos and chino shorts in summer to woollen trousers and chunky knitwear on cooler days.

 The details